awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-versions.md

 # Working with parameter versions<a name="sysman-paramstore-versions"></a>

-Each time you edit the value of a parameter, Parameter Store creates a new *version* of the parameter and retains the previous versions\.
+Each time you edit the value of a parameter, Parameter Store, a capability of AWS Systems Manager creates a new *version* of the parameter and retains the previous versions\.
 When you initially create a parameter, Parameter Store assigns version `1` to that parameter\.
 When you change the value of the parameter, Parameter Store automatically iterates the version number by one\.
 You can view the details, including the values, of all versions in a parameter's history\.

 You can also specify the version of a parameter to use in API commands and SSM documents; for example: `ssm:MyParameter:3`\.
 You can specify a parameter name and a specific version number in API calls and SSM documents\.
 If you don't specify a version number, the system automatically uses the latest version\.